 - Increase the queue depth settings in the PCoIP queue if tail drops are experienced.
 If you are near the maximum recommended queue depths, consider optimizing PCoIP for lower bandwidth or increasing the link bandwidth. - Packet loss should be zero for properly configured LAN/WAN deployments.
-Packet loss within a single PCoIP session should target less than 0.1%.
-Users typically notice performance degradation if the session packet loss is greater than 0.1%, although higher loss may be tolerated. - PCoIP packets that arrive excessively out of order may be considered as lost packets by the PCoIP protocol.
+Packet loss within a single PCoIP session should target less than 0.2%.
+Users typically notice performance degradation if the session packet loss is greater than 0.2%, although higher loss may be tolerated. - PCoIP packets that arrive excessively out of order may be considered as lost packets by the PCoIP protocol.
 Avoid packet re-ordering in the network.
-This will show as packet loss in the PCoIP session logs, but not in network device logs. - Ensure that PCoIP packets are not fragmented at any point in the network path.
+This will show as packet loss in the PCoIP session logs, but not in network device logs. - Ensure that PCoIP packets are not fragmented at any point in the network path. - Ensure that the maximum transition unit in network devices is not below the PCoIP packet maximum transition unit size.
+Defaults are 1200 or 1300 bytes for HP Anyware software (depending on the vendor), and 1400 bytes when connecting Anyware zero clients to remote workstation cards.
+Increase router maximum transition unit before reducing PCoIP packet maximum transition unit, as lower PCoIP protocol maximum transition unit can impact desktop performance.
+Keep in mind that network devices may add additional encapsulation and increase the PCoIP packet size.